General Terms and Conditions of

 • changes to the delivery item by the Customer (or any third party commissioned by the Customer), unless there is no causal relation between the defect in quality and the change;

-• installation of components and spare parts, expendable parts or other parts as well as lubricants not originating from the manufacturer (so-called OEM), unless there is no causal relation between the defect in quality and the installed part;
+• installation of components and spare parts, expendable parts or other parts as well as lubricants not originating from the manufacturer (so-called OEM products), unless there is no causal relation between the defect in quality and the installed part;

-• lack of or improper maintenance by the Customer or third parties, as fas as these are not authorised by the manufacturer to maintain the machines.
+• lack of or improper maintenance by the Customer or third parties, as far as these are not authorised by the manufacturer to maintain the machines or DTO Products.

 7.8 As far as the scope of delivery includes software, the liability for defects does not include the removal of software errors and errors caused by improper use, user error, natural wear and tear, inadequate system environment, operational conditions other than those listed in the specifications, and insufficient maintenance.